Insider Selling: Rimini Street, Inc. (NASDAQ:RMNI) EVP Sells 5,320 Shares of Stock

-Rimini Street, Inc. (NASDAQ:RMNI) EVP Kevin Maddock sold 5,320 shares of the firm’s stock in a transaction that occurred on Thursday, January 21st.
-The stock was sold at an average price of $7.55, for a total transaction of $40,166.00.
-Following the completion of the transaction, the executive vice president now directly owns 74,283 shares of the company’s stock, valued at $560,836.65.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Rimini Street, Inc. (NASDAQ:RMNI) EVP Kevin Maddock sold 5,320 shares of the stock in a transaction on Tuesday, January 19th.
+The shares were sold at an average price of $7.01, for a total value of $37,293.20.
+Following the completion of the transaction, the executive vice president now directly owns 74,283 shares of the company’s stock, valued at $520,723.83.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.

 Kevin Maddock also recently made the following trade(s):